aiman-al-masoud/ReactGame/README.md

 # React Game

 React isn't meant to make games, of course.
 But it's definitely possible (and fun) to build simple 2D games in React!
+Why?
+Because the sky is ... explosive.

 ## Try it out: